Cray-HPE/docs-csm/upgrade/1.2/README.md

 - General upgrade troubleshooting

   If the execution of the upgrade procedure fails, it is safe to rerun the failed script.
-If a rerun still fails, wait for 10s and rerun it again.
+If a rerun still fails, wait for 10 seconds and then run it again.
 If the issue persists, then refer to the below troubleshooting procedures.

 - General Kubernetes troubleshooting